bruno222/rcs-to-flex/README.md

 **Step 7**: Once the agent accepts the Task, the Agent can of course send RCS messages to the customer and vice-versa.

 <img width="346" alt="image" src="https://github.com/user-attachments/assets/a8f44467-a74f-4dc2-b9ba-ae0e46944efe">

+---

+**Known-issue**: On **Step 2**, the Studio flow there has a "Send Message" widget, it won't work because, long-story short, Studio does not send messages using [xTwilioWebhookEnabled: true](https://github.com/bruno222/rcs-to-flex/blob/main/rcs-to-flex.js#L28C5-L28C26) under the hood, therefore the webhook `/flex-to-rcs` doesn't get triggered and this integration does not have a way of knowing when Studio sends messages.